Dr Loraine Newbold (CPsychol) - Chartered Counselling Psychologist 07949 892 901

-As a Counselling Psychologist I have received extensive training in psychology together with further training in Psychotherapeutic and Counselling Psychology.
-I have been trained to offer counselling in a range of psychological therapies including psychodynamic, relational, humanistic and cognitive behaviour therapy (CBT).
-I work integratively, which means that I tailor my approach to fit individual needs, rather than try to make the individual fit the theory.
-I am able to offer appointments in both Shrewsbury and Welshpool.
+As a Counselling Psychologist I have received extensive training in psychology, together with further training in Psychotherapeutic and Counselling Psychology.
+This training encompassed a number of different psychological approaches; psychodynamic, relational, humanistic and cognitive behaviour therapy (CBT).
+The depth of my training equips and enables me to tailor my approach to fit individual needs, rather than try to make the individual fit the theory.

 Examples of areas of counselling I deal with